Step 2: Directory and Network Readiness

 BranchCache can help you download content in distributed environments without saturating the network.
 It comes in two options: Hosted Cache Mode, which lets you use local servers to cache content, and Distributed Cache Mode (a mode supported in System Center Configuration Manager), which lets clients share already downloaded content with each other.

 Peer Cache Clients supported by System Center Configuration Manager can also make use of Peer Cache.
 This allows PCs that are reliably available on the network to host source for content distribution.
 You won’t want to enable this all of your PCs – only target devices with reliable network connections as hosts (e.g. desktop, mini-tower, or tower PCs).
 Peer Cache can even work for deployment tasks running in Windows PE phases during setup.

 Note: BranchCache and Peer Cache are complementary and can work together in the same environment.

 Delivery Optimization Delivery Optimization is another peer-to-peer caching technology, providing network-based controls for deployments.
 Windows 10 Delivery Optimization to update built-in UWP apps, also to install applications from the Microsoft Store, and for software updates using Express Updates.
-It has been available since early versions of Windows 10, though it has only recently integrated with System Center Configuration Manager.
+It has been available since early versions of Windows 10, though it has only recently integrated with System Center Configuration Manager (Current Branch).
 Since Windows 10 version 1803 new configuration options mean you can now independently set bandwidth limits for background updates and foreground jobs such as an app install from the Store.
 Windows Delivery Optimization now also supports Office 365 ProPlus during client updates, available in all supported Office 365 client update channels.
 Support for Windows Delivery Optimization during Office 365 client initial installation will be coming soon.